Talon Metals Mining

 algae and weed growth in lakes, streams and rivers.

-Because a key objective of BSLA is “To advocate practices that protect and improve water quality,” BSLA’s position on potential mining in the watershed is to support a stringent sulfate standard for water discharges with financial assurances.
+Because a key objective of BSLA is “To advocate practices that protect and improve water quality,” BSLA’s position on potential mining in the watershed is to support a stringent sulfate standard for water discharges with financial assurances and strict adherence to all permit requirements.
 Metal mining has a history of causing pollution for many decades following closure.
 Financial assurances are needed to treat water discharges and leachates following closure.

 For additional information on mining in Minnesota and related news articles see MiningTruth.org.